 11. Trading: Members are not obliged to accept any particular invitation to trade, or to engage in any transaction whatsoever with other members.
 When members wish to trade on the basis of equal hourly value, the recommended rate is TEN Links per hour, but this is negotiable.
 Members are advised to agree terms with others members prior to trading, in order to avoid any misunderstandings arising.

 12. Authorisation: Only the account holder can authorize the transfer of Links from their account to that of another.
-Members may either carry out their own transactions online or submit signed cheques or trading records to the administrators to record them centrally, if there are resources available to provide this service.
+Members may carry out their own transactions online or submit trading records to the administrators to record them centrally, if there are resources available to provide this service.
 Vouchers or printed currency notes may also issued to facilitate trading by being withdrawn as "cash" from members accounts, or issued as exchange for sterling, and paid back into a members account by an administrator.
-Members may appoint a "buddy" to act on their behalf or assist them in managing their account, and should advise the administraror of the arrangement.
+Members may appoint a "buddy" to assist them in managing their account, and should advise the administraror of the arrangement.

-13. Trading Records: Members may engage in any transaction entirely in Links, or on a part sterling, part Links basis, but only the Links are recorded in the system.
-Members are entitled to know the balance and turnover of each other's accounts and this information may be viewed online by members when logged on.
+13. Trading Records: Members may engage in any transaction entirely in Links, or on a part sterling/Links basis, but only the Links are recorded in the system.
+Trading records may be viewed online by members when logged on.
 Members may avail themselves of the feedback facility provided and may also use information about previous trading to obtain references prior to trading.

 14. Delinquent Accounts: the administrators may decline to record, or may reverse on behalf of a member, a transaction carried out in error or considered inappropriate for legal or other reasons.
 They may also seek explanation or satisfaction from a person whose activity is considered to be contrary to the interests of the membership.
 They may suspend the member's account whilst investigating the problem, and as a last resort may recommend to the committee removal of the member's account from the system.

-16. Meetings: Members are encouraged to have an input into planning meetings, ie the times, location and agendas of meetings will be made available online and by email, giving reasonable notice.
-Decisions should be minuted and made available to members promptly after each meeting.
+16. Meetings: The times, location, agendas and minutes of meetings will be made available online and by email, giving reasonable notice.
 Planning meetings have a separate purpose from social meetings, but may be combined if appropriate.
 Socials may be rotated geographically and held at public venues or hosted by members.
 Support will also be given to appropriate events, for example, on community or sustainability issues, organised by other relevant groups, who will be encouraged to participate in the LETS, and/or promote it to their members.

 17. Code of Behaviour: Members are expected to treat each other with courtesy and consideration at all times.
 Personal phone calls and email messages should be returned.
 At formal meetings members should not talk across each other.
 Allowances should be made for any disabilities.
 A facilitator or chairperson should be agreed in advance or voted in at formal meetings in order to provide a focus.

 18. Disputes: If a dispute arises between members, the aggrieved party should initially seek to resolve the matter with the member/s concerned.
 If this is unsuccessful they should provide full details to the Management Committee, who may recommend a mediator, with the agreement of all parties.
-If the matter remains unresolved after one month, or earlier if it is an emergency, a minimum of four members may call an Extra-ordinary General Meeting.
-If this is unsuccessful, or if it is inappropriate to bring the matter to the attention of all members, the aggrieved party/s, or the mediator should contact LETSlink London, whose grievance procedure will then be initiated.
+If this is unsuccessful, the aggrieved party/s, or the mediator should contact the LETSlink UK Network, whose grievance procedure will then be initiated.

 19. Closing Accounts: Anyone wishing to leave the scheme must inform the administrators, and balance their account by donating a positive balance to another account, (an individual, organisation or fund)or if they are in commitment by working for another member, or a project, to bring their balance to zero.
 Alternatively the member may request that their balance be transferred to another LETS group where they have an account.
 As a last resort a member whose account is in commitment may settle up by an equivalent donation to the scheme in pounds sterling.

-20. Membership of London-wide LETS implies acceptance of the conditions of this agreement, which is based on a standard document for LETS who are members of LETSlink UK.
-The regional organisation, LETSlink London, aims to encourage mutual support and sharing of good practice amongst all LETS groups in London.
+20. Membership of London-wide LETS implies acceptance of this agreement.
+As a regional organisation, London-wide LETS, aims to encourage mutual support and sharing of good practice amongst members of the London-wide and all other LETS groups in London.